soulshined/fthtml/readme.md

 * Embedded languagues
 * Easy typing
 * Selector syntax sugar - use `#` for attribute ids and `.` for classes
+* In depth vscode extension support

+For a more complete HTML example -
 __Turn this:__
 ```html
 <!DOCTYPE html>